godotengine/godot-vscode-plugin/README.md

 - **Editor Settings > Text Editor > Behavior > Files > Auto Reload Scripts on External Change**
 - **Editor Settings > Interface > Editor > Save on Focus Loss**
 - **Editor Settings > Interface > Editor > Import Resources When Unfocused**

+### I'm using Linux and the drag + shift drop isn't working.
+Why?

+Most likely you're using Wayland as display server, and there's a limitation of support in VSCode.
+Try running `code` through the terminal in the project directory with the flag `--ozone-platform=x11`.